 Neighbourhood Planning can involve any of the following:

 - Neighbourhood development plan - establishes the vision and planning policies for the use and development of land in your neighbourhood.

 - Neighbourhood development order – allows the community to grant planning permission for types of new developments you want to see go ahead.

 - Community right to build order – is a type of neighbourhood development order which gives communities the power to develop, for instance, small-scale housing and other facilities that you want without the need to apply for planning permission.

-A Community Right to Build Order can be prepared by certain community organisations and not just the parish or town council or neighbourhood forum.
+Community Right to Build Order's can be prepared by certain community organisations and not just the parish or town council or neighbourhood forum.

 Interested in producing a Neighbourhood Plan?